gianlucadetommaso/volatile/README.md

 ```ruby
 python tournament.py
 ```
-By default, the tournament runs for 30 days of trading.
-You can change it, for example, to 10 days by adding the flag `--days 10` to the command above.
+By default, the tournament runs over the last month.
+However, you can change approximate start and end date by adding corresponding flags to the command above , e.g.: `--start 2020-12-01` and `--end 2021-01-26`.
 Furthermore, bots start with an initial capital of 100000 USD; if you instead wanted, let us say, 5000 EUR, you can add the flags `--capital 5000` and `--currency EUR`.

 While the tournament is running, you will be able to see its current state parsed in your shell.
 For example: